Xollam, the Latest Face of TargetCompany

 While the Mallox and Fargo variants were operating simultaneously in 2022, TargetCompany initiated its double-extortion scheme by setting up a Telegram channel where it could publish stolen information.

 In August 2022, just two months after the group launched its Fargo variant, Mallox created a Twitter account where it could announce its victims.
 Since this account was eventually suspended, the threat actors created a new one.

 In November of the same year, Mallox launched its data leak site where, as of writing, it has declared only 20 victims.
 However, our telemetry data revealed far more attacks at 269 attempts on Trend Micro customers from March 2022 to April 2023.

 In a January 2023 interview, threat actors behind TargetCompany said that they choose only a small percentage of their victims to publish on their leak site.
 They also limit the amount of leaked data to what they deem particularly interesting and claim to have no intention of publishing everything.

-To protect systems from ransomware attacks, we recommend that both individual users and organizations implement best practices such as applying data protection and backup and recovery measures to secure data from possible encryption or erasure.
-Conducting regular vulnerability assessments and patching systems in a timely manner can also minimize the damage dealt by ransomware families that abuse exploits.
+To protect systems from ransomware attacks, we recommend that both individual users and organisations implement best practises such as applying data protection and backup and recovery measures to secure data from possible encryption or erasure.
+Conducting regular vulnerability assessments and patching systems in a timely manner can also minimise the damage dealt by ransomware families that abuse exploits.

-We advise users and organizations to update their systems with the latest patches and apply multilayered defense mechanisms.
-End users and enterprises alike can mitigate the risk of infection from new threats like the TargetCompany ransomware by following these security best practices:
+We advise users and organisations to update their systems with the latest patches and apply multilayered defence mechanisms.
+End users and enterprises alike can mitigate the risk of infection from new threats like the TargetCompany ransomware by following these security best practises:

 - Enable multifactor authentication (MFA) to prevent attackers from performing lateral movement inside a network.